swiftlang/swift-evolution/proposals/nnnn-unique.md

 ### Introduce a `Clonable` protocol

-`Box` comes with a `clone` method that will effectively copy the box and its contents entirely returning a new instance of it.
+`Unique` comes with a `clone` method that will effectively copy the unique box and its contents entirely returning a new instance of it.
 We can't make `Unique` a copyable type because we need to be able to customize deinitialization and for performance reasons wouldn't want the compiler to implicitly add copies of it either.
-So `Unique` is a noncopyable type, but when its contents are copyable we can add explicit ways to copy the box into a new allocation.
+So `Unique` is a noncopyable type, but when its contents are copyable we can add explicit ways to copy the instance into a new allocation.

 `Unique.clone()` is only available when the underlying `Value` is `Copyable`, but there is a theoretical other protocol that this is relying on which is `Clonable`. `Unique` itself can conform to `Clonable` by providing the explicit `clone()` operation, but itself not being `Copyable`.
-If this method were conditional on `Value: Clonable`, then you could call `clone()` on a box of a box (`Unique<Unique<T>>`).
+If this method were conditional on `Value: Clonable`, then you could call `clone()` on something like `Unique<Unique<T>>`.

 Rust has a hierarchy very similar to this: